Exotic-Lambo/Exotic-Lambo/README.md

 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on nothing as I am a Rookie in coding
 - 📫 How to reach me: Why would you reach out a Rookie like me ffs
-- 💬 I can help you in anything related to Tech (Excluding Coding)
+- 💬 I can help you in almost every Tech stuff (excluding coding)
 - 💙 Visual Studio Code